I’m going to tell you how USAA handles insurance claim payouts. USAA is above average as compared to other insurance companies.

 - How Do I Submit a Claim To USAA?

 What is the Average Settlement with USAA in a Personal Injury Case?

 Over a 3 year period, my average personal injury settlement with USAA was $41,667.
 (Further below, I talk about my USAA car accident settlements.)

-My average settlement with USAA is much higher than my average injury settlement with all other car insurers combined.
+My average settlement with USAA is much higher than my average injury settlement most other car insurance companies combined.

 (When calculating my average settlement with USAA, I used the total settlement in cases where USAA was a bodily injury liability (BIL) auto insurance, and there was additional BIL insurance that I recovered from another insurer.
 For example, I settled a case with USAA for $100,000, but another insurer paid an additional $100,000.
 I used $200,000 as the settlement figure, even though USAA only paid $100,000.)